Views expressed by the host on this program documented to be almost always right, 99.7% of the time.

 All you need to do is look at polling data of attitudes and measure how much optimism versus pessimism there is out there.

-And you'll know exactly what what I'm talking about.
+And you'll know exactly what I'm talking about.

-They're not for adults, but adults go watch the movies and books, and I do think that there is a real craving.
+They're not for adults, but adults go watch the movies and books.

-Sad though this may be, I think there's a real craving among many conservatives to see their values reflected in popular culture.
+And I do think that there is a real craving, sad though this may be, I think there's a real craving among many conservatives to see their values reflected in popular culture because we've lost it.

-Even Frank Rich had a piece over the weekend in the Atlantic, where I think, or New York, wherever he writes, that there's no such thing as conservative comedy.
+Even Frank Rich had a piece over the weekend in the Atlantic, or I think, or New York, wherever he writes, that there's no such thing as conservative comedy.

 Conservatives aren't funny.